Contents

 · In the context of random variable sample space is also known as 'domain'.

-· The values taken by is called the 'range of '.
+The values taken by is called the 'range

 |